doglman/ProxmoxDashboard/documentation/Introduction.md

+# Resource Monitoring Dashboard for Data Center Infrastructure - Proxmox

 Final Project: Sam Swindler, Benj McKinnon, Jensen Wood, Spencer Baird

-Project:
-Resource Monitoring Dashboard for Data Center Infrastructure - Proxmox

 Goal:
 Create a web-based Resource Monitoring Dashboard with user authentication, real-time data visualization, and alerting capabilities to monitor computer resources.
 This dashboard will offer a comprehensive overview of data center infrastructure VM status and performance metrics from Proxmox.
 Users will be able to manage resources efficiently, provision and de-provision VMs, and receive notifications for critical events.